janosh/thesis/thesis.typ

   ],
 )<fig:exp-diel-characterization>

-Having selected, synthesized at high purity, and confirmed the structures of #CTTO and #BZO, we investigate their physical properties.
+Having selected, synthesized at high purity, and confirmed the structures of #CTTO and #BZO, we investigate their physical properties in @fig:exp-diel-characterization.
 The band gaps of both materials were identified using UV-vis impedance spectroscopy on powders using diffuse reflectance and an integrating sphere.
 These data can be seen in @fig:exp-diffuse-reflectance and they were modified and fit using the Kubelka Munk @kubelka_article_1931 equation to extract the bandgap, seen in @fig:exp-tauc-bandgaps.
 @fig:exp-diffuse-reflectance shows diffuse reflectance measurements for #CTTO and #BZO exhibiting distinctive absorption edges.